Crivella/ocr_translate/README.md

 - Models will be reused

 **NOTE**: Attempting to reuse the plugins if switching between different python versions will likely cause problems.
-If you plan to use different python versions, it is recommended to point to a different virtual environment.
+If you plan to use different python versions, it is recommended to point to a different `OCT_BASE_DIR` or move/delete your current plugin installations.

 ### Can I downgrade to a previous version